natemcmaster/dotnet-serve/README.md

 ### Using the ASP.NET Core Developer Certificate

 The developer certificate is automatically created the first time you use `dotnet`.
-When serving on 'localhost', dotnet-serve will discover and use when you run:
+When serving on 'localhost', dotnet-serve will discover and use it when you run:

 ```
 dotnet serve -S